-Bids may be executed in person by paddle during the auction, online on the Ingles & Hayday bidding platform, in writing prior to the sale and by telephone.
+Bids may be executed online through the Ingles & Hayday bidding platform, in writing prior to the sale and by telephone.
 Auction speeds vary, but average between 70 and 100 lots per hour.
 The bidding steps are generally in increments of approximately 10% of the previous bid.
 Please refer to Conditions 5 and 6 of the Conditions of Business for Buyer's

-You may bid online during the auction via Ingles & Hayday’s online bidding platform and registration for online bidding link to online-bidding is open 30 days prior to the auction.
+You may bid online via the Ingles & Hayday’s online bidding platform.
+Registration for online bidding link to online-bidding is open approximately 30 days prior to the auction.
 In order to complete registration for online bidding, you will be required to submit a copy of your photo ID.
-Online bidding will only be available during the live auction and will commence at 2pm on the auction day.
+Online bidding will be available from the Friday prior to the auction closing.
+Bidding will start closing at 1pm on the auction day.
 For further information on online bidding please read more.

-If you cannot attend the auction, we will be happy to execute written bids on your behalf or you can bid on the telephone.
-A bidding form and more information can be found at Absentee / Telephone Bidding.
+If you not able to bid online, we will be happy to execute written bids on your behalf.
+A bidding form and more information can be found at Absentee Bidding.

 Consecutive and responsive bidding

 The auctioneer may open the bidding on any lot by placing a bid on behalf of the seller.
 The auctioneer may further bid on behalf of the seller, up to the amount of the reserve, by placing consecutive or responsive bids for a lot.
 Please refer to Condition 6 of the Conditions of Business for Buyer's.

 The auctioneer will commence and advance the bidding at levels and increments he considers appropriate.
 The bidding steps are generally in increments of approximately 10% above the previous bid.
 As a guide, online bidding will be conducted according to the following bidding increments in GBP (Pounds Sterling):